 Rodney Meadow is accessed through combination-locked gates and is situated at the end of a long drive hundreds of metres from the nearest main road.

-The venue has two car parks, allowing access to opposite ends of the lake, the first of which is shared with neighbouring venue Mayfields and is where the toilet facilities are located.
+The venue has two car parks, allowing access to both ends of the lake, the first of which is shared with neighbouring venue Mayfields where the toilet facilities are located.